microsoft/entref-spring-boot/infrastructure/README.md

 ## Global ARM Template

-> Note: Regional resources depend on Global ARM resources via certain variables.
-Complete this deployment first, so those variables can be used below!
+__Regional resources depend on Global ARM resources via certain variables.
+Complete this deployment first, so those variables can be used below!__

 To deploy all the global resources, see the [Global Readme](./global-resources/README.md) which also includes details on populating a [CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/) instance with test data.